mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 21 October 2025

-- The average temperature today is 11.18˚C,
+- The average temperature today is 11.65˚C,
-- With highs of 12.21˚C and lows of 10.39˚C,
+- With highs of 11.96˚C and lows of 11.03˚C,
-- It may feel like 10.76˚C with scattered clouds
+- It may feel like 11.3˚C with few clouds
 - The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 989hPa and humidity is 92%
+- The pressure is 990hPa and humidity is 93%
 - The sun will rise at 06:43 and set at 17:02

 <!-- weather_marker ends -->